There is an old and wise parable that you may have heard. It goes like this:

 What Are the Origins of This Story?

-So, who wrote the two wolves story anyway?
+So, who wrote the two wolves story anyway?ย

 It is difficult to trace back the origins of this story, yet it is often attributed to the Cherokee (Tsalagi) people.
-This story is sometimes referred to as ‘Which One Do You Feed?’
-(1) The Wolves Within, and Grandfather Tells (2).
+The ‘two wolves’ story is sometimes referred to as ‘Which One Do You Feed?’, ‘The Wolves Within,’ and ‘Grandfather Tells’.

-Unfortunately, it is unlikely that this story truly originated amongst the Native American peoples, but instead was created as a Christian-parable-disguised-as-native-wisdom.
 Take the Christian evangelists Billy Graham and John R. Bisagno for example.
-One of them (Bisagno) included this story in his 1965 book The Power of Positive Praying.
-The other (Graham), narrated it in his 1978 book The Holy Spirit: Activating God’s Power in Your Life.
+One of them (Bisagno) included this story in his 1965 book, The Power of Positive Praying.
+The other (Graham), narrated it in his 1978 book, The Holy Spirit: Activating Godโs Power in Your Life.

 Some sources, such as writer Linda Caroll, claim that Graham admitted that he fabricated the whole story for a sermon.
-Originally the story was about the Inuit people, but because he got an outpour of negative backlash from them, he changed the story to include a Cherokee grandfather (knowing they wouldn’t be able to challenge him).
+Originally the story was about the Inuit people, but because he got an outpour of negative backlash from them, he changed the story to include a Cherokee grandfather (knowing they wouldnโt be able to challenge him).ย

 Native Wisdom or Urban Legend?